carvel-dev/vendir/docs/vendir-spec.md

     # legal reasons such as LICENSE file.
 Defaults to few
     # LICENSE, NOTICE and COPYRIGHT variations (optional)
     legalPaths: []

+    # make subdirectory to be new root path within this asset (optional)
+    newRootPath: cfroutesync
 ```